tcerini/meet/README.md

 **Feature 5: Add an App Shortcut to the Home Screen:** As a user, I would like to be able to add the app shortcut to my home screen so that I can open the app faster.

-Scenario 1: Add an App Shortcut to the Home Screen
+Scenario 1: User can install the meet app as a shortcut on their device home screen.
 - Given the application is diplaying all features
 - When the user selects to add the application to the Home Screen
 - A shortcut to the app should be added to the user's Home Screen